Skip to contentSkip to site index

 A Downtown Brooklyn commercial complex is changing hands, taking a series of complicated maneuvers to return the portfolio of properties to its previous owner.

-Gindi Capital acquired two properties at 25 Elm Place and 486-496 Fulton Street from PIMCO Prime Real Estate (formerly Allianz Real Estate) for a combined $70 million, the Commercial Observer reported.
-The two properties are part of the same complex, one Gindi previously owned.
+Gindi Capital acquired 484 Fulton Street and the adjacent 486-496 Fulton Street from PIMCO Prime Real Estate (formerly Allianz Real Estate) for $70 million, the Commercial Observer reported.
+The properties are part of the same complex, one Gindi previously owned.
+The Real Deal‘s daily data newsletter first report

 The full transaction was first reported by PincusCo.
-Gindi sold the deed and leasehold of 25 Elm Place to Allianz in 2013 for $18.8 million, the same year Allianz took a majority stake in Gindi’s 486 Fulton Street for $135 million.
+In 2013, Allianz took a majority stake in Gindi’s 486 Fulton Street for $135 million.
 CBRE’s Doug Middleton brokered the deal.

-The priciest individual deal of what ultimately proved to be three transactions was the deed sale of 25 Elm Place, which Gindi bought for $40 million.
-It didn’t only need to acquire the deed to the 163,000-square-foot office building; Gindi also bought the leasehold on the property for $15 million.
+The priciest individual deal of what ultimately proved to be three transactions was the deed sale of a portion of 25 Elm Place, also known as 484 Fulton Street, which Gindi bought for $40 million.
+According to the deed, Gindi bought a small section of that lot containing the Lidl Bakery.

 Separately (but relatedly), Gindi also bought the commercial condo units at 486-496 Fulton Street for $15 million.
 It was a “bargain and sale deed,” transferring real estate ownership without covenants.
 Retail tenants at the parcel include Burlington Coat Factory, a Chase bank branch and a Lidl grocery store.